connectrpc/conformance/README.md

 ### Setup

 The conformance runner has the ability to test a client, a server, or both simultaneously.
-This means that if you are implementing both a server _and_ a client, you can run the conformance suite against each other.
+This means that if you are validating both a server _and_ a client, you can use the conformance suite to run them against each other.
 Testing either a client or server in isolation will use the corresponding reference implementation to verify conformance.

 Below are the basic steps needed for setting up the suite to run against your implementation: